-She has released four solo CDs, and has collaborated on several other recordings as a soloist and ensemble member, including the April 2013 release of Stiletto Brass Quintet with Doc Severinsen.
-Also notable is her interpretation of John Williams’ Tuba Concerto on Albany Records.
-Brown is a Besson/Buffet/Melton/Meinl Weston Performing Artist, performing on the MW 2250 and 2182 F tubas, and the MW 2000 C tuba.
-She is also a performing artist for Denis Wick mouthpieces and mutes.
+She has released five solo CDs, and has collaborated on several other recordings as a soloist and ensemble member, such as Stiletto Brass Quintet featuring Doc Severinsen, trumpet, on one of her original compositions; “Testimony” (Howard Johnson and Gravity) as lead tuba; and a solo tuba jazz recording with the Cleveland Jazz Ensemble with Paul Ferguson, director.
+Her sixth solo CD recording will be released in spring 2021.
+Brown is a Buffet/Crampon Performing Artist, performing on the MW 2250 and 2182 F tubas, and the MW 2000 and MW 3450 CC tubas.
+She is also a performing artist for Denis Wick mouthpieces, mutes, and accessories.

 - M.MUS from Boston University